HMS Lyra (1808): Royal Navy

 trunions off the guns in the Bagona battery, and destroyed one mounted on a height.

 Lyra captured the American schooner Enterprise, of 126 tons and eight men on 12 March 1813.
 Enterprise was sailing from Boston to Bayoririe with a cargo of fish.
 Then on 20 March, Lyra captured the American schooner Gold Coiner, of 200 tons and 15 men.
 Gold Coiner was sailing from New York to Bordeaux with a cargo of cotton, potash, and fish.
 On 28 March 1813 HMS Medusa captured Ferox and her cargo.
 Lyra was in company.

 On 27 April 1813 HMS Surveillante was involved in an action against the American 6-gun letter of marque Tom.
 Collier wrote, on 27 April, that he had captured Tom "after a smart chase; she was from Charlestown, bound to Nantz; she is a remarkably fine vessel for her class, and, from her superior sailing, had already escaped eighteen of His Majesty's cruizers."
 Surveillante was accompanied by Lyra.
 On 29 May, Lyra captured Hannah Eliza.
 Commander Bloye was promoted to post captain on 23 September 1813.
 Commander Dowell O'Reilly replaced him.
 On 5 December Lyra and Iris captured the schooner Mariner, of 83 tons (bm) and six men.
 Mariner was on her way from Boston to Bayonne with a cargo of salt fish.

 By 20 February 1814, General Wellington, advancing from Spain, had reached the Adour some 10 miles north of Biaritz.
 O'Reilly commanded a squadron consisting of Lyra, Woodlark, and Matial, was given the task of attempting to cross the bar.
 On the 23rd, O'Reilly took a Spanish, flat-bottomed boat, which overset.
 He and his men safely reached shore.
 The next day a pilot was landed to guide vessels through the bar.
 A number of boats made it through the bar, though Lyra's master's mate and five seamen drowned in the attempt.
 Eventually the boats and small vessels necessary to support the army succeeded in crossing the bar and sailing into the river.

-Commander Basil Hall was appointed to Lyra in October 1815.
+Captain Basil Hall was appointed to Lyra in October 1815.
 She underwent fitting in November–December for foreign service.
 Then on 9 February 1816 she accompanied Lord Amherst's expedition to China.
 Lyra arrived back in England in October 1817.

 Disposal: The "Principal Commissioners and Officers of His Majesty's Navy" offered the "Lyra brig, of 240 tons", lying at Portsmouth, for sale on 11 June 1818.
 Lyra was sold to Thomas Pitman at Portsmouth for £920 on 11 July 1818.